 One easy way you can make dealing with your own eventual death far easier for your loved ones is by working with us.
 We will support you to have intimate discussions about planning for death and incapacity with your family.
 When done right, such proactive communication and planning can put your life and relationships into a much clearer focus and offer you peace of mind, knowing that the people you love most will be protected and provided for no matter what happens to you.

 Furthermore, we take the time to get to know your family members and include them in the planning process.
 In this way, everyone affected by your plan is well-aware of what your latest planning strategies are and why you made the choices you did.
-They will also know exactly what they need to do if something happens to you.
+They will also know exactly what they need to do if something happens to them.
 By getting to know your family over time, when something does happen, we will be there for the people you love, with an underlying relationship and trust already established.

 A New Kind Of Estate Planning